La valse: Creation and meaning

-The idea of La valse began first with the title "Vienne", then Wien (French and German for "Vienna", respectively) as early as 1906, where Ravel intended to orchestrate a piece in tribute to the waltz form and to Johann Strauss II.
-An earlier influence from another composer was the waltz from Emmanuel Chabrier's opera Le roi malgré lui.
-In Ravel's own compositional output, a precursor to La valse was his 1911 Valses nobles et sentimentales, which contains a motif that Ravel reused in the later work.
+The idea of La valse began first with the title "Vienne", then Wien (French and German for "Vienna", respectively) as early as 1906, when Ravel intended to orchestrate a piece in tribute to the waltz form and to Johann Strauss II.
+An earlier influence was the waltz (Fête polonaise) from Emmanuel Chabrier's opera Le roi malgré lui.
+In Ravel's output, a precursor to La valse is his 1911 Valses nobles et sentimentales, which contains a motif that Ravel reused in the later work.
 After his service in the French Army, Ravel returned to his original idea of the symphonic poem Wien.
-Ravel described his own attraction to waltz rhythm as follows, to Jean Marnold, while writing La valse:
+He described his attraction to waltz rhythm as follows, to Jean Marnold, while writing La valse:

 You know my intense attraction to these wonderful rhythms and that I value the joie de vivre expressed in the dance much more deeply than Franckist puritanism.

-Ravel completely reworked his idea of Wien into what became La valse, which was to have been written under commission from Serge Diaghilev as a ballet.
-However, he never produced the ballet.
-After hearing a two-piano reduction performed by Ravel and Marcelle Meyer, Diaghilev said it was a "masterpiece" but rejected Ravel's work as "not a ballet.
+Ravel completely reworked his idea of Wien into what became La valse, which was to have been written under commission from Serge Diaghilev as a ballet, but he never produced the ballet.
+After hearing a two-piano reduction performed by Ravel and Marcelle Meyer, Diaghilev called it a "masterpiece" but "not a ballet.
 It's a portrait of ballet".
-Ravel, hurt by the comment, ended the relationship.
-Subsequently, it became a popular concert work and when the two men met again during 1925, Ravel refused to shake Diaghilev's hand.
-Diaghilev challenged Ravel to a duel, but friends persuaded Diaghilev to recant.
-The men never met again.
-The ballet was premiered in Antwerp in October 1926 by the Royal Flemish Opera Ballet, and there were later productions by the Ballets Ida Rubinstein in 1928 and 1931 with choreography by Bronislava Nijinska.
-The music was also used for ballets of the same title, one by George Balanchine, who had made dances for Diaghilev, in 1951 and the other by Frederick Ashton in 1958.
+Hurt by the comment, Ravel ended the relationship.
+La valse became a popular concert work and when the two men met again in 1925, Ravel refused to shake Diaghilev's hand.
+Diaghilev challenged Ravel to a duel, but friends persuaded him to recant.
+They never met again.
+The ballet was premiered in Antwerp in 1926 by the Royal Flemish Opera Ballet and was produced by the Ballets Ida Rubinstein in 1928 and 1931, with choreography by Bronislava Nijinska.
+The music was also used for ballets of the same title, one in 1951 by George Balanchine, who had made dances for Diaghilev, and one by Frederick Ashton in 1958, at the premiere of which Francis Poulenc complimented Ashton on what he considered the first successful interpretation of Ravel's intentions for the music.

 Ravel described La valse with the following preface to the score:

 Through whirling clouds, waltzing couples may be faintly distinguished.
 The clouds gradually scatter: one sees at letter A an immense hall peopled with a whirling crowd.
 The scene is gradually illuminated.
 The light of the chandeliers bursts forth at the fortissimo letter B. Set in an imperial court, about 1855.